e30chris/e30chris.github.io/source/_posts/2014-04-01-using-goaccess-to-parse-webserver-logs.markdown

 # The Solution

-Create a solution that is reusable and easy to consume.
-As always, Simple triumphs!
+Using GoAccess to parse Apache logs that are rotated into hour chunks.

 # The Goal

 Install GoAccess to parse webserver logs.
-Use Ansible Playbooks for the installation and configuration for reusability.
+Use Ansible Playbooks for the installation, configuration and for re-usabilty of GoAccess on other servers.
 Keep it simple by rotating logs on the hour.

 <!-- more -->